Search for keywords or category

 Shiatsu is deeply restful, it doesn’t hurt.

-Chinese medicine understands that as well as the physical anatomy and physiology which we are familiar with, our body also has an energetic landscape.
-This includes a system of meridians, sometimes called channels or pathways.
 A shiatsu giver will use these to diagnose, interpret and to plan your treatment and they do this by a multisensory engagement with the client.

 A regular maintenance program of Shiatsu is an excellent way to maintain wellness and improve vitality.
 This schedule will vary for each person.
-One Shiatsu session per month may work well to maintain balance for some.
-But for others, a high-stress job, family demands, an overactive lifestyle, lack of exercise, or other factors may require Shiatsu sessions on a more regular basis.